Torriaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective username of the current user. task 2- a script that prints all the groups the current user is part of.
+a script that prints the effective username of the current user. task 2- a script that prints all the groups the current user is part of. a script that changes the owner of the file hello to the user betty.